 Sareena may be the most obscure character on this list, depending on who you ask.
 This character debuted in Mortal Kombat: Sub-Zero Mythologies, as an NPC enemy turned ally.
 Her first playable appearance was in a Game Boy Advance version of Mortal Kombat: Deadly Alliance called Tournament Edition, and her only other playable appearance was in Armageddon.
 She started as a demon henchmen who worked for Quan Chi, but was spared by the original Sub-Zero, and joined the side of good despite being from Netherealm.
 Unfortunately her movesets were also not very inspired, and somewhat a blank slate.

-Though she has been said to have a demon form that has never been shown, so this is where a lot of her potential could come in.
-Not to mention in Sub-Zero Mythologies, she used kamas which aren't really used by anyone in the roster as well.
-Like Reiko, she has a cool "edgy" design that could appeal to people who don't know who Sareena is.
+Though she has been said to have a demon form that has never been shown, so this is where a lot of her potential could come in as a DLC character for Mortal Kombat 11.
+Not to mention in Sub-Zero Mythologies, she used kamas which aren’t really used by anyone in the roster as well.
+Like Reiko, she has a cool “edgy” design that could appeal to people who don’t know who Sareena is.
 Though unlike Reiko and Havik, while not featured in the comic, Sareena made a brief appearance in the actual Mortal Kombat X game, and managed to survive through the story.
-Her cameo at least displayed that Netherealm Studios still has her in their minds.
+Her cameo at least displayed that Netherrealm Studios still has her in their minds.

 3. Spawn (Guest Character)